ecell/ecell4_base/README.md

 Licensing terms
 ===============

-This product is licensed under the terms of the [GNU General Public License v2](https://github.com/ecell/ecell4/blob/master/licenses/LICENSE), See [NOTICE](https://github.com/ecell/ecell4/blob/master/licenses/NOTICE.txt) for the software included in this product.
+This product is licensed under the terms of the [GNU General Public License v2](https://github.com/ecell/ecell4_base/blob/master/LICENSE), See also [LICENSE](https://github.com/ecell/ecell4_base/blob/master/LICENSE) for the software included in this product.

 - Copyright (c) 2010-, RIKEN